Redefining Oral Tradition: How Storytelling for Children Moved From the Fireplace to Digital Screens

 In the past, storytelling primarily involved sitting children around a fireplace or gathering them in a cozy corner, while the storyteller narrated imaginative tales.
 It required skilled storytellers who could engage their audience through vivid descriptions, compelling characters, and captivating narratives.

-This culture was however to change, albeit slowly, in the 20th century.
+This culture was however to change, albeit slowly, in the 20th century – and for valid reasons.

 Yes, oral tradition had its limitations.
 The reliance on human memory made it susceptible to errors and variations over time.
 Each retelling of a story or event introduced the potential for embellishment, omission, or distortion.